Abortion fund: Abortion costs in the United States

 Cost is a common barrier to obtaining an abortion in the United States.
 The cost of an abortion varies by facility, type of abortion, and gestation of the pregnancy.
 As of 2014, the median cost of a procedural or medication abortion in the first trimester is estimated to be about $500, and about twice as much in the second trimester.
 This does not include non-medical costs, such as transportation, lodging, childcare and lost wages.

-U.S. abortion patients are poor or low-income, and most do not carry insurance coverage that pays for abortion.
+The majority of U.S. abortion patients are poor or low-income, and most do not carry insurance coverage that pays for abortion.
 Private health insurance does not always cover abortion, and public health insurance covers abortions only within certain circumstances.
 As a result, the majority of abortion patients incur high out-of-pocket costs when receiving abortion services.
 The out-of-pocket costs of abortion contribute to delays in seeking care, which can further increase costs for the procedure and for travel to clinics that offer abortion at later gestation.